-In case of supply against Advance Authorisation or EPCG Authorisation holder Acknowledgement by the jurisdictional Tax officer of the Advance Authorisation holder or EPCG Authorisation holder, as the case may be, that the said deemed export supplies have been received.
+In case of supply against Advance Authorisation or Export Promotion Capital Goods Authorisation holder Acknowledgement by the jurisdictional Tax officer of the Advance Authorisation holder or Export Promotion Capital Goods Authorisation holder, as the case may be, that the said deemed export supplies have been received.

-In case of supply to EOU

-- Endorsement in tax invoice by the recipient EOU that said deemed export supplies have been received by it. - An undertaking by the recipient of deemed export supplies that no ITC on such supplies has been availed by him. - An undertaking by the recipient of deemed export supplies that he shall not claim the refund in respect of such supplies and the supplier may claim the refund.
+- In case of supply to Export Oriented Unit: - Endorsement in tax invoice by the recipient Export Oriented Unit that said deemed export supplies have been received by it. - An undertaking by the recipient of deemed export supplies that no ITC on such supplies has been availed by him. - An undertaking by the recipient of deemed export supplies that he shall not claim the refund in respect of such supplies and the supplier may claim the refund.

-The above documentation will help the suppliers to demonstrate that their transaction qualifies as deemed export and they are eligible for refund under Section 54 of the CGST Act read with Rule 89 of the CGST Rules.
-Circular No.14/14/2017-GST, dated 6.11.2017 provides procedure & safeguards regarding procurement of supplies of goods from DTA by EOU/ EHTP Unit / STP Unit / BTP Unit under deemed export benefits under section 147 of CGST Act.
+The above documentation will help the suppliers to demonstrate that their transaction qualifies as deemed export and they are eligible for refund under Section 54 of the CGST Act, 2017 read with Rule 89 of the CGST Rules, 2017.
+Besides the above Notification the CBIC has also issued Circular No. 14/14/2017-GST dated 06.11.2017 listing the procurement procedure of supplies of goods from DTA by EOU / EHTP Unit /STP Unit / BTP Unit under the deemed export.